Fire Phone: Release

 The phone was introduced in Seattle in the Fremont Theatre, at a press event held by Amazon's CEO, Jeff Bezos.
 As a limited time promotion, buyers were offered a year of Amazon Prime and 1,000 Amazon coins with the purchase of a Fire Phone.
-Amazon's Fire Phone was priced at $199 for the 32GB version and $299 for the 64GB version on AT&T (with a two-year contract).
+Amazon's Fire Phone was priced at $199 for the 32 GB version and $299 for the 64 GB version on AT&T (with a two-year contract).
 The pricing range puts it on the same playing field with Android and Apple flagship smartphones.
 Six weeks after the introduction of the phone to the market, its price with a two-year contract was cut from $199 to $0.99 and the off-contract price went from $650 down to $449.
 In November 2014 the price for the unlocked version dropped to $199 and even further to $179 in April 2015.
 After a further price drop to $130 in August 2015, the device eventually was listed as unavailable on the Amazon site.
 On August 27, 2015, the "Phandroid" website reported that Amazon had discontinued the Fire Phone.